jesperbjerke/laravel-bread/README.md

 You will now have a `bread.php` config file in `/config` where you can change the configuration values.

+Other configuration items are default field groups available to all models as well as some options related to TUS uploads.

 ## Usage

 To start using this package, you need to create your own controller class, name it in singular matching the model it's affecting.